 The primary characteristic that defines a plant as a tree is its size.
-The generally accepted tree definition, as established by the American Forests organization, is that plant that has a single vertical woody trunk, with a minimum diameter of 3 inches (7.5 cm) and 4 feet (1.2 m) High.
-The trunk must be perennial; that is, it can not die every winter and grow back every spring.
-The tree should also be at least 13 feet (4 m) tall and have a markedly extended crown.
+The generally most common tree definition, and the one that has the acceptance of the American Forests organization.
+Is that of a plant, that has a single vertical woody trunk, with a minimum diameter of 3 inches (7.5 cm) and 4 feet (1.2 m) High.
+Furthermore, the trunk must be perennial; which means, it can not die every winter and grow back every spring.
+And, finally, the tree must be at least 13 feet (4 m) tall and have a markedly extended crown.